Reviewed by: HVAC Shop Technical Team

 You know that damp, musty smell that sometimes greets you when you flick on the air con after a week of rain in Sydney or a sticky summer in Brisbane?
 That’s mould.
-It’s sneaky, it’s stubborn, and it can do more than make your home smell like a wet towel — it can make your family sick.
+It’s stubborn, it spreads fast, and it does more than stink — it can impact your health and your system’s performance.

 In this blog, we’ll explore:

-• How wash bags and proper safety gear make AC cleaning safer and cleaner.
+- How wash bags and safety gear make cleaning safer, cleaner, and more effective.

-• The best cleaning gear to tackle mould.
+- The best cleaning gear to remove mould properly.

-• When it’s time to say goodbye to an old mould-ridden system.
+- Clear signs it’s time to replace an old system.

-• A real client story showing how proper cleaning gear makes a big difference.
+- A real-world story showing how proper cleaning gear makes a difference.

 Why It Matters: Mould in Aussie Air Conditioners